Empathy – sophisticated sympathy

 Attending psychotherapy conferences it is very common to notice that the practitioners are quite exhausted, with little vitality.
 When we absorb an emotion that is not ours we can’t deal with that energy in our bodies – as the root cause is not our experience.
 It is literally poison to the body of the therapist.

 Empathy is a damaging position for the client and for the practitioner’s health and wellbeing, as described here by world philosopher Serge Benhayon.

-"Taking other people’s stuff on creates 80% of illness and disease in this world – absorbing others people’s stuff is poison, which you cannot debase so easily to heal."Serge Benhayon Esoteric Teachings and Revelations, p 486
+"Taking other people’s stuff on creates 80% of illness and disease in this world – absorbing others people’s stuff is poison, which you cannot debase so easily to heal."Serge Benhayon Esoteric Teachings & Revelations Volume I, ed 1, p 486

 I have had many counselling experiences with Esoteric practitioners who observe rather than empathise and I can share that when someone accepts what you are sharing and then offers you the space to discover together the energetic truth of what has occurred, it is a freeing and a truly healing experience.